 The event in Ukraine is widely considered by cybersecurity experts to have been a large-scale test of the malware.
 This means the threat the ICS from Industroyer is still present, and ICS Security teams should remain vigilant for variants of the malware.

-The Verve Security Centre (VSC) dramatically improves cybersecurity for Industrial Control Systems.
-The system is designed by team with a unique combination of deep ICS expertise and extensive cybersecurity knowledge.
-We are totally dedicated to Industrial Cyber Security that stays up-to-date with the latest trends, threats, and compliance standards.
+The Verve Security Centre (VSC) dramatically improves cyber security for Industrial Control Systems.
+The security solution is designed by a team with a unique combination of deep ICS expertise and extensive cyber security knowledge.
+The team is fiercely dedicated to Industrial Cyber Security and stays up-to-date with the latest trends, threats, and compliance standards.

-The Verve Security Centre is a cyber security solution that:
+The Verve Security Center is a cyber security solution that: